They’re the Young Women of NASCAR and They Totally Rock

 One key is to start racing at an early age.
 Another is to have racing in your blood.

 Nicole Chambrello has both.
-The 19-year-old Connecticut native comes from a third-generation racing family with deep ties to Stafford — her uncle Pat was a two-time champion.
-She started racing on a quarter midget track when she was eight.
+The 19-year-old Connecticut native comes from a third-generation racing family with deep ties to Stafford—her uncle Pat was a two-time champion.
+She started racing on a quarter midget track when she was 8.

 “I didn’t want to be a ballerina anymore.
 It wasn’t for me.
 I needed something more,” she said.

-Fearn, whose father and cousin also raced, jumped into go-karts when she was eight.
+Fearn, whose father and cousin also raced, jumped into go-karts when she was 8.
 And her brother also competes in the same division, but not everyone is used to her success.

 “We get to the end of the year and people come in and say, ‘Oh wow you’re a girl we didn’t know that the whole season,’” How could they not know?” she said.

 Another key may be blending in with other teams in the pit and keeping a low profile.
 That includes politics.
-Most drivers appeared to be on the same page as their audience — right of center — even as President Trump tweeted he was proud of NASCAR because they “won't put up with disrespecting our Country or our Flag” while professional football players kneeled during the national anthem.
+Most drivers appeared to be on the same page as their audience—right of center—even as President Trump tweeted he was proud of NASCAR because they “won’t put up with disrespecting our Country or our Flag” while professional football players kneeled during the national anthem.

 Driver Cassandra Cole, 19, said there was “no way” any of the stock car drivers at the speedway would demonstrate during the pre-race ceremonies.
 “Generally most people are in agreement with the president although there are a couple of people against him, but everyone stands for the national anthem,” she said.